Covid 19 coronavirus: Mt Roskill mini-cluster grows, four new cases today

+"Repeated, deliberate and malicious spread of misinformation" was threatening to block a move to alert level 1, says Health Minister Chris Hipkins.

-There are four new Covid-19 cases today, two of which are in the community.
+Hipkins' comments follow health officials revealing four new Covid-19 cases today, two of which are in the community.

 The other two are border cases in managed isolation.